CallumHemsley/PenguinDevs/content/tldr/normalizing-redux-state/index.md

 ---
-title: "Normalizing your redux store"
+title: "Normalizing your redux state shape"
 date: "2019-12-13"
-description: "Learn how to normalize your redux state, and why you should do that in the first place, with examples."
+description: "Learn how to normalize your redux state shape, and why you should do that in the first place, with examples."
 type: "tldr"
 ---

 ![Redux dev tools](/redux-dev-tools.png "Redux dev tools")

-## Why normalize the redux state
+## Why normalize the redux state shape

 I think this is best explained with an example.